rdeioris/glTFRuntime-docs/VRM.md

 # Managing VRM assets via the low-level JSON API

-A low level api for traversing glTF assets json fields is exposed (both to C++ and blieprints).
+A low level api for traversing glTF assets json fields is exposed (both to C++ and blueprints).
 It is a low level api, so consider building your own abstractions over it.

 VRM (https://vrm.dev/en/) is a glTF extension adding informations for humanoid characters targeted at VR environments.